NHOrus/srwq-compilation/episode-02.md

 "Er, what about me?" queries Russel.

 "Sorry, there's no Guinness and no Lighter Fluid, so I guess you'll have to go thirsty."

->WHAT DO YOU DO?
-DO YOU HAVE A PLAN?

 You head up to the cockpit.
 There you find Irm manning the sensors and comms, an older man who looks a lot like Irm piloting, and Latooni in a corner seat, pouring over some maps and an iTablet.